Thinking of Joining Your Condo Board?

 Time Commitment

-On average, you should expect to commit 15 – 20 hours a month for your board responsibilities – including attending board and committee meetings, as well as other administrative aspects depending on your role.
+On average, you should expect to commit 15 – 20 hours a month to your condo board member duties and responsibilities – including attending board and committee meetings, as well as other administrative aspects depending on your role.
 If you and your other board members underestimate the time commitment involved in your roles, then the board may not be as effective or run as smoothly as you would like.

 Note that this time is for boards who are still refining their processes and communication strategies.
-Boards who have these items in place often have less of a time commitment each month.
+Boards that have these items in place often have less of a time commitment each month.
 Part of your own board research is to find out where your board sits with these items (organization, process, etc.).
-Depending on your reasons for joining (e.g. to simply get involved versus to make significant changes), the real time commitment and actual organization of the board may sway or deter you.
+Understanding condo board member duties can help you decide whether the real-time commitment and actual organization of the board align with your reasons for joining (e.g. to simply get involved versus to make significant changes), the real-time commitment and actual organization of the board may sway or deter you.

 Responsibilities